Lenoir Red Sox: 1946–1951 Blue Ridge League / Western Carolina League

-The 1949 Lenoir Red Sox became a minor league affiliate of the New York Giants, an affiliation that would last through the 1951 season.
+The 1949 Lenoir Red Sox kept their nickname as the team became a minor league affiliate of the New York Giants, an affiliation that would last through the 1951 season.
 Lenoir placed fifth in the 1949 Western Carolina League regular season standings, missing the playoffs.
 The Red Sox ended the season with a record of 57–50 under returning manager Claude Jonnard, finishing 14.5 games behind the first place Newton-Conover Twins.
 Pitcher Walter Lentz of Lenoir led the league with a 3.03 ERA.

-In 1950, the Lenoir Red Sox won the Western Carolina League Championship.
+In 1950, the Lenoir Red Sox won the Western Carolina League championship.
 In the regular season, Lenoir placed second with a 67–40 record, managed again by Claude Jonnard.
 Lenoir finished 0.5 game behind the first place Newton-Conover Twins (69–41) in the final regular standings, with .001 separating the teams.
 In the first round of the playoffs, the Lenoir Red Sox defeated the Marion Marauders 4 games to 3 to advance.
 In the Finals, Lenoir won another seven-game series, defeating Newton-Conover 4 games to 3 to win the championship.
 Robert Featherstone of Lenoir led the Western Carolina League with 27 home runs.

-The 1951 Lenoir Red Sox played their final season and placed seventh in the Western Carolina League regular season standings.
+In their final season of play, the 1951 Lenoir Red Sox placed seventh in the Western Carolina League regular season standings.
 Lenoir finished with a record of 40–70, managed by Claude Jonnard, Okey Flowers and John Olsen.
 Lenoir did not qualify for the playoffs in the eight–team Western Carolina League.
-Rutherford County finished with a regular season record of 62–48 to place 5th in the regular season standings, playing under returning manager Rube Wilson.
+Rutherford County finished with a regular season record of 62–48 to place fifth in the regular season standings, playing under returning manager Rube Wilson.
 The Red Sox finished their final season 31.0 games behind the first place Morganton Aggies in the final regular season standings.

 The 1952 Western Carolina League played the season reduced to six teams, after Lenoir folded.
 Lenoir, North Carolina has not hosted another minor league franchise.